McGranahanLab/Guidebook/Singularity/Singularity_recipy_anatomy.md

 | `ibmjava`                  | Ubuntu 18.04.6 + Java v8.0.7.6, no python            |
 | `julia:1.3`                | Debian GNU/Linux 10 + Julia v.1.3.1, no python       |       |

-> Header is the only essential part of the recipy.
+> Header is the only essential part of the recipe.

 A definition file which consists just out of header is valid.
 However, then the container is created there will be not much inside as can be deduced from the table above.
 You can create a test container just with a header, play with it, explore and see which programs comes in package with operating system (spoiler: not much).